ianmcgregor/state-machine-js/README.md

 Finite State Machine

-A utility that allows you to define states and actions to transition between them.
+A simple utility that allows you to define states and actions to transition between them.

 ### Setup: